 Desalination will never be enough to meet Egypt and Sudan's water demands, nor will it need to.
 Instead, it can solve some localized problems in both countries.
 For example, El Sokhna desalination plant will feed the water needs of the coastal vacation spots on the Red Sea and El-Arish desalination plant will feed the water scarce regions of Sinai.
-Desalination plants can become mandatory for touristic destinations, such as beach resorts and golf courses (Taylor, A., 2019).
+Desalination plants can become mandatory for water usage at non-essential sites (such as touristic destinations).
+While the use of non-renewable water resources could be tolerated for essential purposes (such as agriculture or household consumption), non-essential enterprises like beach resorts and golf courses should not be permitted to exploit non-renewable water resources (Taylor, A., 2019).
 Feasibility studies into the potential of brine concentrate mining at these desalination plants should be done before making a decision on to establish a concentrate mining industry.
 Egypt and Sudan have other mining industries that produce massive amounts of wastewater.
 The Egyptian and Sudanese governments would benefit from looking into ZLD to manage the waste produced from its mines before looking into brine concentrate mining.
 Egypt could bring its brine management program under the umbrella of its already comprehensive wastewater management system.
 Funds and expertise from nearby GCC countries is easily accessible, which could accelerate Egypt and Sudan's progress.